Go Back

 • After resting, develop the dough fully - by hand.
 This takes 8-12 minutes of kneading or, in a stand mixer, 5-7 minutes at medium-low speed.
 Aim for a smooth, cohesive dough.
 Target dough temperature should be 24-25°C (75-77°F).

-• Cover the dough with a slightly damp towel or plastic wrap, and let the dough bulk ferment at room temperature (72-75°F) for 1-2 hours, then divide into individual balls (~270 grams each).
+• Cover the dough and let it bulk ferment at room temperature (72–75°F) for 1–2 hours, then divide into individual balls (~270 grams each).
 When dividing, be gentle to preserve the developed gluten structure.
 If freezing the dough, skip to the Freezing the Dough section below.

-• After dividing, leave dough balls at room temperature for 4-6 hours before use.
-Warmer rooms (above 75°F) will require less time, and cooler rooms require more time.
+• After dividing, leave dough balls at room temperature for 5–7 hours before use.
+Warmer rooms (above 75°F) may require less time, while cooler kitchens (below 70°F) may require additional time.

-• The dough balls are ready when soft and pillowy, nearly doubled in size, and spring back slowly when poked.
-These timing guidelines may need adjustment based on your kitchen temperature (less time if the kitchen is hot and more time for cooler kitchens).
+• The dough balls are ready when soft and pillowy, and spring back slowly when poked.
+Because this is a low-yeast formula (0.06%), fermentation is gradual and timing may vary depending on your kitchen temperature - rely on visual and tactile cues rather than the clock.

-• After dividing, cold ferment in the fridge (38-40°F) for 24-72 hours, then warm up for 2-3 hours before use.
-Place dough balls on a lightly floured tray with adequate spacing and cover well to prevent drying.
+• Place dough balls on a lightly floured tray with adequate spacing and cover well to prevent drying.

 To Bake